system76/docs/_articles/hardware-failure.md

 #### Memory

-e can test memory in your running OS with the 'memtest' package.
+We can test memory in your running OS with the 'memtest' package.
 You want to put *most* of your memory under test but still leave enough space for your normal workload and the OS to continue running.
 On a 8 GB system, testing 6 GB would be tested like this:
 ```
 sudo apt install memtester
 sudo memtester 6G 5